BeanieODM/beanie/docs/tutorial/update.md

 ## Upsert

-To insert a document if no one document was matched the search cruteria during update query, the `upsert` method can be used:
+To insert a document if no one document was matched the search criteria during the update query, the `upsert` method can be used:
 ```python
 await Product.find_one(Product.name == "Tony's").upsert(
     Set({Product.price: 3.33}),